roboconf/roboconf.github.io/en/user-guide/configuring-the-loggers.md

 menus: [ "users", "user-guide" ]
 ---

+Updating the logging configuration is the same thing for both the DM and the agent.

 By default, Roboconf classes use the JDK logging (**java.util.logging**).
 However, when deployed in Karaf, logging is configured through Log4J.
-The bridge is enabled though Pax Logging.
+The bridge is enabled through Pax Logging.

-So, updating the logging configuration is the same thing for both the DM and the agent.
-Simply edit the **etc/org.ops4j.pax.logging.cfg** file in the Karaf installation.
+To update the logging configuration, simply edit the **etc/org.ops4j.pax.logging.cfg** file in the Karaf installation.

-Here is the default logging configuration.
+Here is the default logging configuration that was defined for Roboconf loggers.
+In Roboconf's custom Karaf distributions, this snippet is located at the end of the default Karaf logging configuration.

 ```properties
 # Roboconf appender